Household Hazardous Wastes

 Also look for indications of hazardous properties on the label.
 Such properties are defined by the Environmental Hazards Management Institute as follows:

 So please act responsibly!
 Bring your unwanted HHW to the county's hazardous waste

-8:00 a.m. to 4:00 p.m.
+8:00 a.m. to 4:30 p.m.

 Larimer County Landfill